JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/README.md

 The structure of **MC::RecMatch** bank is very similar to **MC::GenMatch** and meanings of variables are analogous to those from the **MC::GenMatch** bank..
 The number of entries (columns) in the **MC::RecMatch** is equal to the number of entries in the **REC::Particle** bank.
-Below is the snippet from the json file describing the **MC::RecMatch** structure.
+Below is the snippet from the JSON file describing the **MC::RecMatch** structure.

         "name": "MC::RecMatch",
         "group": 40,